Chapter 68, Guilty Of The Deadly Sin

 Is she so upset with me she trembles?

-Stymied for words as we sat and reviewed one another, her husband got up and brought out a pistol he’d just purchased to show hubby.
+Stymied for comfortable words, her husband got up and brought out a pistol he’d purchased to show hubby.
 It was a Sig Saur 380, like the one I got for shooting Paul.
-Hubby announced I had one just like it and he’d train me to be a dead eye.
+Hubby announced I had one just like it and I’d trained with it to be a dead eye.
 Julie flinched.
 She knew I didn’t like guns.
-My confession didn’t include my pistol.
-She supposed there had to be more to it I didn’t tell her.
+She knew there was more, another lie of omission.

 After her husband put the gun back, the conversation again lagged.
-Breaking the silence as he sat down, he announced his oldest grand-daughter was turning sixteen and getting her driver’s license.
-My mind flashed back to hubby teaching me to drive and my first kiss.
-I didn’t mention my driver’s lesson kiss.
-I talked about how our kids got their driver’s licenses.
+Breaking the silence, he announced his oldest grand-daughter was turning sixteen and getting her driver’s license.
+My mind flashed to hubby teaching me to drive and my first kiss.
+I related how our kids got their driver licenses.

 The conversation slipped into second gear.
-Soon we were gobbling about children, grand-children and I, even great grandchildren.
-The three of us prated on our good fortune, as Julie, childless, sat silent.
-Tit for tat, her husband and I matched spawn experiences with hubby seconding.
-Soon our two hours of allotted time was over.
+We prated about children, grand-children and even my new great-grandchild.
+The three of us, in selfish bravado, unknowingly exacerbated Julie's childlessness.
+She sat silent.
+Tit for tat, her husband and I matched offspring experiences with hubby seconding.
+Soon the two hours had passed.
+Remembering the visit stipulation, hubby got up and declared we needed to rush out to avoid 5 o’clock inane traffic.

 On the porch, Julie and I were alone for a moment.
-I gave her a hug, a real one and asked if she had an issue we could discuss.
-Her body was stiff when we hugged.
+I hugged her and pointedly asked if she had an issue we could discuss.
+Her body was stiff.
 She dryly replied, no. After a cheek kiss, we parted.
-Looking up at the bonsied contorted oak trees, I made a note to sculo our yard's fir trees.
+Descending the brick pathway to the car, I looked up again at the bonsaied contorted oak trees and made a note to sculpture our yard's fir trees.

 As we drove the re-routed Monterey Highway, aka US 101 south, hubby analyzed our brief meeting and speculated on her suffering Parkinson’s disease due to her hand tremble.
 I knew it was something else.
-Her stiffness when I hugged, her lack of return cheek kiss, her dry no, I knew it wasn’t Parkinson’s but knew not what.
+Her stiffness when I hugged, her lack of return cheek kiss, her dry no, I knew it wasn’t Parkinson’s, it was other “issues”.

-Once again, we stayed in Santa Barbara before descending into the LA freeway traffic, now amazingly without its rug of smog, an EPA result I’d never imagined possible.
-This time it wasn’t the Motel 6, still there to nostalgically remind us of our wedding night.
-It was the Bacara, just north of Santa Barbara, near Goleta.
-Bacara is a hidden gem of what California once was but still is in spots.
-Its early California, mission influenced style architecture captures the leisure days when California was paradise with only enough people to make it comfortable.
+Once again, we stayed in Santa Barbara before descending into the LA freeway traffic, now amazingly without its rug of smog, an EPA miracle.
+It wasn’t at the Motel 6, still there to nostalgically remind us of our wedding night.
+We stayed at the Bacara, just north of Santa Barbara, near Goleta.
+Bacara is a hidden gem of what California once was and still is in reserved spots.
+Its early California, mission influenced architecture captures the leisure days when California was an unfettered paradise.
+Staying there takes one back in time to a visit in an early California hacienda on an undisturbed coast.

-When we first discovered it, I was enthralled by the buildings ability to capture the history of early California, the Alhambra archways, the heavy wood arched doors and the black wrought iron fixtures.
-In its lobby one wouldn’t be surprised to see Zorro appear behind the counter.
-Its 311 guest rooms are cottages, splayed on a gentle slope, down to a private sandy beach.
-Despite being constructed in 2000 it has an early California timelessness, as if one was visiting an early California hacienda mission, along an as yet undisturbed coast.
+When we first discovered it, I was enthralled by the buildings' ability to capture the history of early California, the Alhambra archways, the heavy wood arched doors, and the black wrought iron fixtures.
+In its lobby, one wouldn't be surprised to see Zorro in mask and cape appear behind the counter or even friar Junipero Serra.
+Its guest rooms are cottages, splayed on a gentle slope, down to a private beach.
+Constructed in 2000, it has an early California timelessness.

-We dined in one of its restaurants, pleased to have a Boodles Gin martini, a Singapore Sling for me, taboo when with hubby.
-Unable to afford an ocean view room, we strolled, hand in hand, in the morning to its open beach front restaurant, content after a night of renewed intimacy.
+We dined in one of its restaurants, pleased to have a Boodles Gin martini, a Singapore Sling for me was taboo when with hubby.
+Unable to afford an ocean view room, we strolled, hand in hand, in the morning to its open beachfront restaurant, content after a night of renewed intimacy.
 As we passed a cottage, its female occupant was on its little veranda, a falcon on her leathered arm.
-With a flip up, it soared and brought back a sea gull.
-Released, the gull squawked off, apparently none the worse except for ruffled feathers and lost dignity.
+With a flip-up, it soared and brought back a seagull.
+Released, the gull squawked off, apparently none the worse except for ruffled feathers.
 It was obvious we were among guests not in our social circle.

 The wealthy do eat differently.
-At the beach restaurant we had delicious omelets with a cheese never tasted before comingled with mushrooms of a species unrecognized.
+At the beach restaurant, we had delicious omelets with cheese never tasted before comingled with mushrooms of a species unrecognized.
 The crisp hash browns were speckled with scrumptious veggies.
-The exquisite sour dough toast, with British marmalade, was framed with straight black coffee, the real Java.
-We watched the waves gently roll in, each giving their final little plop of applause, as if not to disturb the tranquility of Santa Barbara.
+The exquisite sourdough toast, with British marmalade, was framed with straight black coffee, the real Java.
+We watched the waves gently roll in, each giving their final little plop of applause, as if not to disturb the tranquility.
 The Pacific displayed its pacific side for our morning repast pleasure.

 I should’ve left it in the room.
 It’s Julie’s husband, what’s up?